cloudspannerecosystem/spanner-cli/README.md

 ## Transaction Tags and Request Tags

-In a read-write transaction, you can add arbitrary tags following `BEGIN RW TAG <tags>`. spanner-cli adds the tags set in `BEGIN RW TAG` as transaction tags.
+In a read-write transaction, you can add a tag following `BEGIN RW TAG <tag>`. spanner-cli adds the tag set in `BEGIN RW TAG` as a transaction tag.
-This tag will also be used as request tags within that transaction.
+The tag will also be used as request tags within the transaction.

 ```
 # Read-write transaction